Here at Authority Hacker, we launched our first affiliate website back in 2013, so we’re used to people asking us: is affiliate marketing worth it?

 And there are no guarantees.

-Which brings us neatly back to the question:
+This brings us neatly back to the question:

-So, Is Affiliate Marketing Worth it or Not?
+Is Affiliate Marketing Worth It?

+To be successful in affiliate marketing, it is important to choose a niche that you are genuinely interested in.
 Of course, you also want to choose a niche that offers plenty of scope for affiliate sales.

 Because more sales (usually) means more money.